pepe/Lime-tree/README.md

     bundle exec padrino start

-and go to [Admin address](http://localhost:3000/admin) and start creating pages.
+Then go to [Admin address](http://localhost:3000/admin) and start creating pages.

 Those tagged with 'in_menu' will show in menu.

+## Compatibility and dependencies

+Whole project is developed for ruby 1.9.2 only that's why rvm is in needed.

+Also needed is MongoDB.
+Install it by brew or apt-get, or use MongoHQ free one.

+## Styling and formating

+If you add custom.css to public/stylesheets it will be applied to page.
+Also body of the static is formatted with markdown.
+And static with _side suffix will be rendered in .side div on page.

 ## Development